Catherine Drinker Bowen

-Catherine Drinker Bowen (January 1, 1897 – November 1, 1973) née Catherine Shober Drinker, was an American biographer.
+Catherine Drinker Bowen (January 1, 1897 – November 1, 1973; née Catherine Shober Drinker) was an American biographer.
 She won the National Book Award for Nonfiction in 1958 for The Lion and the Throne: The Life and Times of Sir Edward Coke.
 She received the Women's National Book Association Award in 1962.
 Her biographies of John Adams, Oliver Wendell Holmes Jr., and Pyotr Ilyich Tchaikowsky were Book of the Month Club recommendations.
 She was the first woman to receive an honorary degree from Lehigh University.

 Early life and education

 She was born Catherine Shober Drinker on January 1, 1897, on the Haverford College campus in Haverford, Pennsylvania, to Aimee Ernesta (Beaux) and Henry Sturgis Drinker.
-In 1905, she moved with her family to Bethlehem, Pennsylvania, where her father worked as the president of Lehigh University.
+In 1905, she moved with her family to Bethlehem, Pennsylvania, where her father was president of Lehigh University.
 She was tutored by local teachers and members of the Lehigh faculty.
 She attended Miss Kellogg's dame school and the Moravian Academy from 1907 to 1908.
 From ages 11 to 18, she traveled frequently with her family due to her father's interest in engineering projects, including the Panama Canal and Suez Canal.
 She attended St. Timothy's School in Catonsville, Maryland, from 1914 to 1916.

 She was a violinist who studied music at the Peabody Institute and received a teaching certificate from the Institute of Musical Art, now known as the Juilliard School of Music.
 She performed in amateur string quartets and taught music to students in private lessons.